VaderVortex/Image_map/README.md

-# Ex04 Places Around Me
+# Ex 04 : Places Around Me
 # Date:
 # AIM
 To develop a website to display details about the places around my house.